-Workers’ compensation attorney J. Michael Parsons of Parsons & Associates, P.C., understands Georgia workers’ compensation.
+Workers’ compensation attorney J. Michael Parsons of Parsons Law Group, understands Georgia workers’ compensation.
 He has dedicated his legal practice to ensuring that deserving workers get all of the benefits they are eligible to receive.

 Contact Parsons & Associates today.
 We’ll review your claim for free, and won’t charge for any legal services unless we obtain compensation for you.